krithikajain/responsive_web_design_pages/README.md

 # responsive_web_design_pages

 ### survey form
-This web page contains a survey form using basic html and css.
+This web page contains a survey form using basic HTML and CSS.

 ### tribute page
-This web page contains facts about Indian Investor created using html and css.
+This web page contains facts about Indian investor "Rakesh Jhunjunwala" created using html and CSS.

 ### documentation page
 This is a sample JS documentation page, to learn navigation and alignment of text.

+### product landing page
+As the name describes, this product is a smart gym, here I have  learned to implement video, bootstrap, and media queries.